jsohlendorff/continuous_time_LTMLE/note.typ

 //This simplification leads to slightly conservative standard error estimates.

-We have also elected not to estimate @eq:Qbaru using the procedure described in the algorithm in @alg:ipcwice (ICE-IPCW), as it may be prohibitively expensive to do so along a sufficiently fine time grid.
+We have also elected not to estimate @eq:Qbaru using the procedure described in the algorithm in @alg:ipcwice (ICE-IPCW), as it may be prohibitively expensive to do so even along a sparse grid of time points.
-Moreover, the resulting estimators are not guaranteed to be monotone in $u$.
+Moreover, the resulting estimators are not guaranteed to be monotone in $u$ which $Qbar(k) (u | historycensored(k))$ is.

 //For instance, the ICE-IPCW approach would be computationally infeasible along a dense grid of time points.
 Now, we turn to the resulting one-step procedure.